 Prerequisites for Project Quay on OpenShift Container Platform

-You need a privileged account to an OpenShift Container Platform 4.5 or later cluster on which to deploy the Project Quay Operator.
-That account must have the ability to create namespaces at the cluster scope.
+To deploy the Project Quay Operator, you must have an OpenShift Container Platform 4.5 or later cluster and access to an administrative account.
+The administrative account must have the ability to create namespaces at the cluster scope.

 Resource Requirements